validatedpatterns/hypershift-automation/README.md

 #### Accessing your cluster:

 You can grab your logon information directly from the deployment directory.
-If you left the defaults this will be in $HOME/clusters/hcp/<cluster_name>.
+If you left the defaults this will be in $HOME/clusters/hcp/<cluster_name>/cluster-info.txt.

+Additionally, the `kubeconfig` and `kubeadmin-password` files are under `$HOME/clusters/hcp/<cluster_name>/auth` directory

 Inside this directory will be a file with the following access information: